openshift/enhancements/enhancements/storage/csi-migration.md

 ## Motivation

-CSI migration is going to tentatively be enabled by default in Kubernetes 1.22 (OCP 4.9).
-As a result, volumes from in-tree plugins will be migrated to their counterpart CSI driver by default.
+CSI migration is going to be enabled by default as a beta feature in Kubernetes 1.21 (OCP 4.8).
+In Kubenertes 1.22 (OCP 4.9) the feature may become GA.

+In OCP we can optionally disable beta features, however, that will no longer be an option once CSI migration becomes GA.

-In order to avoid surprises once the migration is enabled by default, we want to allow cluster administrators to optionally enable the feature earlier, preferably in OCP 4.8.
+In order to avoid surprises once the migration is enabled by default in OCP, we want to allow cluster administrators to optionally enable the feature earlier, preferably in OCP 4.8.

 ## Goals